IbrahimDayax/simulated-autonomous-drone/README.md

 ### Configuration Files

-- **settings.json:**
+- **settings.json:** This file configures the AirSim simulation environment.
+It specifies the simulation mode as "Multirotor" and sets the view mode to "FlyWithMe".
+The file configures a drone with three cameras—DepthCamera, SegmentationCamera, and FPVCamera—each with specified capture settings.
+It also defines sub-windows for displaying images from these cameras during the simulation.
+The logging settings are set to verbose, allowing detailed message logs.

 ### Code Files

 1. **cv_auto_drone.py:** This script processes images from the drone's cameras to detect and avoid obstacles.
 It uses segmentation and depth images to identify and measure obstacles, applying OpenCV techniques to find and track these obstacles.
 This information helps the drone navigate safely around obstacles while moving towards its goal.
 2. **environment.py:** This file is the environment setup script.
-It may define the simulation environment where the drone operates, including the grid or map, obstacles, targets, and rewards.
-This is crucial for both Q-learning and other navigation approaches, as it defines the parameters and dynamics of the environment the drone interacts with.
+It defines a DroneEnv class for controlling a drone in AirSim.
+It handles drone initialization, movement based on actions, state updates using image data, and reward calculation for navigation and collision avoidance.
+The step method moves the drone and computes rewards, while the close method stops and resets the drone.
-3. **hybrid_auto_drone.py:** This script implements a hybrid approach for autonomous navigation.
-It might combine Computer Vision and Reinforcement Learning (Q-learning) techniques to leverage the benefits of both, such as visual perception from CV and decision-making through RL for better navigation.
+3. **hybrid_auto_drone.py:** This script processes depth and segmentation images to detect and avoid obstacles.
+It uses OpenCV to identify obstacles, update the drone's state, and guide its navigation.
+A Q-learning model then determines the drone's actions to navigate safely towards its target.
-4. **q_learning_agent.py:** This file implements the Q-learning agent that learns optimal navigation strategies by interacting with the environment.
-It contains the logic for updating the Q-table, choosing actions, calculating rewards, and managing the learning process.
-The agent improves by learning the best actions in given states through repeated simulation.
+4. **q_learning_agent.py:** This file defines a QLearningAgent class for implementing a Q-learning algorithm.
+It initializes a Q-table, manages exploration-exploitation trade-offs with an epsilon-greedy strategy, and updates the Q-table based on learning from rewards and next states.
+The drone agent can choose actions, learn from experiences, and save or load the Q-table to/from a file.
 5. **train.py:** This script handles the training process of the Q-learning agent.
-It runs the simulation for several episodes, logs performance metrics, and saves the trained Q-table or rewards.
+It runs the simulation for several episodes, logs performance metrics, saves the trained Q-table or rewards and reports the best-performing episode.
-6. **test.py:** This script is used to test the trained Q-learning model or other algorithms in new scenarios.
-It evaluate the agent's performance on unseen environments or different tasks without updating the Q-table.
+6. **test.py:** This script tests the Q-learning agent's performance by loading the best Q-table and evaluating the drone agent in the DroneEnv environment over a specified number of episodes.
+It prints the total reward for each test episode and then closes the environment.

 ### Data Directory Files